Frequently Asked Questions

 - Each Care Worker to keep a record of all their visits to you.

 - The number of Care Workers visiting you to be no more than necessary to provide you with the agreed care and to cover any staff absence.

 - To be treated fairly and equally, regardless of your race, sex, age, disability or religion.

 - To be provided with care that will maintain your right to dignity, privacy, choice and independence.

-It is the policy at Intercare Services (ICS) to respect the right of each Service User to lead as independent and fulfilling life as possible.
-In this respect the following policy elements will be observed by all care staff, as a documented Service Users charter of rights which will always be readily available for inspection by Service Users, relatives and visitors.
+It is the policy at Intercare Services to respect the right of each Service User to lead as independent and fulfilling life as possible.
+In this respect the following policy elements will be observed by all Care Workers, as a documented Service Users charter of rights which will always be readily available for inspection by Service Users, relatives and visitors.

 Service Users have the right: